 Level of difficulty: 2.25

-The picture above shows an entire side of beef ribs.
-If preferred, the entire cut can be divided into smaller pieces, packaged separately and processed without recalculating the time/temperature guideline.
+The cut can be processed whole or divided into smaller pieces without recalculating the time/temperature guideline.
 This gives you more storage and preservation flexibility.

 Stage the ribs into dedicated vacuum bags.
 Seal and sous vide process at